xingchen-fan/draw_pico_datacard/README.md

 ## Setup

-Prerequisites:
+Prerequisites: (Note, on UCSB servers, cmssw can be used to fulfill these prerequisites, which is described below in the UCSB server section.)
 - ROOT
-- Scons (optional) for building library.
-Can also use the `compile.py` script.
+- (Optional) Scons for building the library.
+Can also use the `compile.py` script instead.

 Please run the below command to clone the repository